 Sambal, is a beloved condiment served alongside every meal in Indonesia.
 With hundreds of different variations, sambal is a testament to the vast and diverse landscape of the archipelago.
 Each region, each household, all add their own unique touch to the culinary staple.

+Indonesia is made up of over 17 thousand islands, and every region boasts its own distinct flavors.
+All influenced by factors such as local produce, cultural influences, and personal preferences.
 Whether it’s the lemongrass forward Sambal Matah in Bali, the fiery complexity of Sambal Terasi in Java, or the fruity heat of Sambal Mangga in Sumatra, sambal embodies the vibrant spirit of Indonesian cuisine.

 Here’s a fun map of all the different regions of Indonesia and some of its corresponding sambals.
 Click here.